nishmishra15/nishmishra15.github.io/_pages/about.md

 4. Increasing indoor set temperature lowers energy penalty when it is hotter outside.
 5. Internal filtration offsets the high energy penalty associated with exfiltration.

-Sensitivity analysis of energy and exposure for LD and TGD with distinct W1/W2 ratios where
+Sensitivity analysis of energy and exposure for low (A and B) and high (C and D) emission activities with distinct W1/W2 ratios where
 - (A) and (C) are energy-exposure sensitivity,
 - (B) and (D) are variations of normalized exposure reduction (NER)
 - (+)ve change means increment, and (−)ve change means reduction